How to Do Payroll in Texas: What Every Employer Needs to Know

-Paying employees in Texas is a much easier process than you’ll find in other states.
-There’s no income tax, businesses aren’t required to purchase workers’ comp insurance, and employers only pay state unemployment taxes.
-There are some special laws concerning overtime and minimum pay frequency, but overall, Texas follows the federal regulations concerning business taxes.
+Learning how to do payroll in Texas is a much easier process than in other states.
+There’s no income tax, businesses aren’t required to purchase workers’ comp insurance, and employers only pay state unemployment taxes (SUTA).
+There are some special laws concerning overtime and minimum pay frequency, but overall, Texas follows federal regulations.

-Running Payroll in Texas—Step by Step Instructions
+Running Payroll in Texas—Step-by-Step Instructions

 Running payroll in Texas is a little different from running payroll in other states, but it’s not typically extra work.

-- If you use a third-party payroll administrator like Gusto or QuickBooks Payroll then you need to register them as your payroll administrator.
+Step 2: Register with the Texas Workforce Commission (TWC).
+You need to register online within 10 days of the first check date to get your TWC Account Number.
+If you use a third-party payroll administrator, then you need to register them as your payroll administrator.
 Go to the TWC Unemployment Tax Services site and click on Sign up for User ID or log on.
 Once you are in, grant permissions to your payroll provider, being sure to assign Manage Wage Report permissions.

 Step 6: Calculate payroll and pay employees.
 You can use software, a calculator, or even Excel to calculate payroll.

-- State UI tax reports are due by the following dates:
+State UI tax reports are due by the following dates:

 For Wages Paid During | Calendar Quarter Ends | Date | Must be Filed and Paid By |